leethomason/tinyxml2/readme.md

 There is also a CMake build included.
 CMake is the general build for TinyXML-2.

-(Additional build systems are costly to maintain, and tend to bit-rot.
+(Additional build systems are costly to maintain, and tend to become outdated.
 They are being removed over time.)

 Building TinyXML-2 - Using vcpkg